Instructional Guides and Strategies

 • Blended courses are partially face-to-face and partially online courses.
 Students complete readings, assignments, and learning activities in the online portion of the course.
 Face-to-face class meetings are used for discussing course topics and engaging students with in-person learning activities.

 • The IRC strives to ensure that AAP courses are accessible so that all students can experience high-quality online learning.
 Accessibility practices for course design ensure that all learners have access to course materials and activities.
 While accessibility guidelines, such as the Web Content Accessibility Guidelines (WCAG), are implemented specifically for students with auditory, visual, physical, and cognitive disabilities, accessibility practices actually help all learners.
 The IRC supports faculty in meeting accessibility standards in the planning, development, and selection of learning activities, instructional materials, assessments, tools, and multimedia.
 This support includes, but is not limited to, captioning for all audio and video recordings; using sufficient color contrast and fonts for readability; and adding text-based alternatives for non-text materials so that screen readers can convey all on-screen content.
-Blackboard Ally, which provides alternative formats for course content and generates reports regarding the accessibility of a course, is also available by request.
+Ally, which provides alternative formats for course content and generates reports regarding the accessibility of a course, is also available by request.
 Additionally, the AAP has developed Accessibility and Best Practices Guidelines for faculty to help ensure that AAP courses are accessible to all learners.
 You can find more information about accessibility in the AAP Teaching and Learning Community.

 • Universal Design for Learning, or UDL, is a framework that is implemented to reduce learning barriers in a learning environment.
 UDL encourages instructors to consider how they engage their learners; how they present content to their learners; and how learners respond to and express their understanding of content.
 Because there is no optimal way to engage all learners, UDL Guidelines provide methods to make learning more equitable.
 UDL stresses the importance of providing multiple means of engagement for learners, multiple means of representation of content, and multiple means for learners’ actions and expression.
 See the UDL links below and be sure to visit the AAP Teaching and Learning Community for more detailed information.